andrewblum/minesweeper/README.md

 # Minesweeper

-Minesweeper in React using Radix and Tailwind.
+Minesweeper in React using Vite, Radix, and Tailwind.